FlowFuse/website/src/blog/2023/08/UNS-article.md

 tags:
     - posts
 ---
 A few years ago, I wrote an [article](https://www.linkedin.com/pulse/iiot-circle-marian-raphael-demme/), in German, detailing my understanding of how the Automation Pyramid, a widely adopted reference model for the IT landscape of manufacturing firms, is essentially hindering digital transformation.
-Now, as conversations around the Unified Namespace (UNS) and particular frameworks continue to evolve, I revisit my earlier notions, review the latest updates to reference frameworks and update my article.
+Now, as conversations around the Unified Namespace (UNS) and particular frameworks continue to evolve, I revisit my earlier notions, review the latest updates to reference frameworks, and update my article.
 <!--more-->
 ## The Pyramid’s Dilemma